firassaada/Linux_Commands_Shell_and_Scripting_Essentials/Linuxtutorialcourse.md

  * mkdir -p : Creating directories with subdirectories (mkdir nnn/lll/..)
  * mv     : moves file to a directory / rename files/Directories
  * nano   :   File editor
+ * paste -s : It merges the lines of a file into one line(with TAB delimeter)
+ * paste -s -d : Yopu specify the delimeter(Ex : -d ' ')
- * PWD    : it outputs the current directory or the path of the directory you are currently in.
+ * pwd    : it outputs the current directory or the path of the directory you are currently in.
  * rm     :   Remove a file
  * rm -r  : Remove a directory
  * rm -f  :  Force remove
  * rmdir  : Remove directories
+ * sort   :  It sort lines/files/dirs.. by alpha order(num then alpha 2 3 a b ..)
+ * sort -r: reverse sorting
+ * sort -n: alpha then num(a b 1 2 ...)
  * ssh    : The primary use of ssh is for remote login to a server or a computer.
 You can log in to a remote machine and have access to the command-line interface as     if you were physically present at that machine.
  * sudo -i: simulates a full login, changes the environment to that of the root user, and starts a new shell session.
  * sudo su: only switches the user to root without simulating a full login.
 It preserves your current environment.
+ * tail   : it will show you the last 10 lines in a file.
+ * tail -n: it specifies the nbr of lines to show
+ * tail -f: you can see everything that is getting added to that file.(ex : tail -f syslog )
  * tee    : It reads from the input and write to both standard output and one or more files simultaneously ($ ls | tee peanuts.txt)
  * touch  : Creates  files
  * tree   : It displays the hierarchical structure of directories and files in a tree-like format.